moinwiki/moin/docs/admin/configure.rst

 You have to fix that path to use a logging configuration matching your needs.

-Please note that the logging configuration has to be a separate file (don't try this in your wiki configuration file)!
+Please note that the logging configuration has to be a separate file, so don't try this in your wiki configuration file!